awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CWE_Troubleshooting.md

 ## My event's delivery to the target experienced a delay<a name="DelayedEventDelivery"></a>

 CloudWatch Events tries to deliver an event to a target for up to 24 hours\.
 The first attempt is made as soon as the event arrives in the event stream\.
-However, if the target service is having problems or your account is being throttled, CloudWatch Events automatically reschedules another delivery in the future\.
+However, if the target service is having problems, CloudWatch Events automatically reschedules another delivery in the future\.
 If 24 hours has passed since the arrival of event, no more attempts are scheduled and the `FailedInvocations` metric is published in CloudWatch\.

+## Some events were never delivered to my target<a name="NeverDeliveredToTarget"></a>

+If a target of a CloudWatch Events rule is constrained for a prolonged time, CloudWatch Events may not retry delivery\.
+For example, if the target is not provisioned to handle the incoming event traffic and the target service is throttling the requests that CloudWatch Events makes on your behalf, then CloudWatch Events may not retry delivery\.

 ## My rule was triggered more than once in response to two identical events\.
 What guarantee does CloudWatch Events offer for triggering rules or delivering events to the targets?<a name="RuleTriggeredMoreThanOnce"></a>

-CloudWatch Events guarantees triggering a rule at least once in response to an event or to a schedule\.
 In rare cases, the same rule can be triggered more than once for a single event or scheduled time, or the same target can be invoked more than once for a given triggered rule\.

 ## My events are not delivered to the target Amazon SQS queue<a name="SQSEncrypted"></a>